codebar/tutorials/js/lesson6/tutorial.md

 context.lineTo(400,500);
 ```

-This won't do anything until we call the `stroke()`, which deals with the painting.
+This won't do anything until we call `context.stroke()`, which deals with the painting.

 You can also draw an join multiple paths together.
 Try this out by creating a rectangle with corners at (0, 0), (0, 200), (200, 300) and (200, 0).